asleonova/gnl/README.md

 fd = open(argv[1], O_RDONLY);
 get_next_line function will return an integer that will be taken to evaluate all the lines until the file ends.

-Return value
-Value	Description
-1	A line has been read
-0	EOF has been reached
--1	An error happened